 - If either player enters a result of the match MMM takes that as confirmation that a match took place between two players and charges all participants at the time of the score entry.

 - If the named player does not accept/confirm the booking or enter a score, MMM charges all parties anyway after 3 days of waiting.
-The wait period exists as a courtesy and a time for the booking to be dispute if necessary.
+The wait period exists as a courtesy and a time for the booking to be disputed if necessary.

 Organised events.
 In a box league or club tournament it’s assumed that since this is preordained that it’s fine to charge all participants equally, even without express acknowledgement from all participants.
 The charge is taken from all at the end of the court session itself.